Semantic Information Recovery in Wireless Networks: Example of Semantic Information Recovery

 \subsubsection{Semantic vs. Classic Design}

 Finally, we compare semantic and classic communication system designs.
-For the classic digital design, it would make sense to assume that the images are compressed lossless and protected by a channel code for transmission and reliable overall image classification by the central unit.
+For the classic digital design, we first assume that the images are compressed lossless and protected by a channel code for transmission and reliable overall image classification by the central unit based on $\aprob_{\rxpars}(\relvec|\semvec)$ (\centralimagecomm).
+We apply Huffman encoding to a block containing $100$ images $\semvecreal_{\indi}$ where each RGB color entry contains $8$ bits.

-For fair comparison and ease of implementation, we instead replace Tx and Rx modules in Tab. \ref{tab2:com_sem} by a classic design: We first compress each element of the feature vector $\featvec_{\indi}$ that is computed in $32$-bit floating-point precision in the distributed setting \sinfonichan\ to $16$-bit.
+For fairness, we also compare to a \sinfoni\ version where Tx and Rx modules of Tab.~\ref{tab2:com_sem} are replaced by a classic design (\sinfoniclassdig): We first compress each element of the feature vector $\featvec_{\indi}$ that is computed in $32$-bit floating-point precision in the distributed setting \sinfonichan\ to $16$-bit.
 Then, we apply Huffman encoding to a block containing $100$ feature vectors of length $\Nfeat$.

-Further, we use a 5G LDPC channel code implementation from \cite{hoydis_sionna_2022} with rate $\{0.25,0.5,0.25\}$ and long block length of $\{15360,16000,15360\}$ and modulate the code bits with \{BPSK, BPSK, 16-QAM\}.
+Further, we use a 5G LDPC channel code implementation from \cite{hoydis_sionna_2022} with interleaver, rate $\rc=\{0.25,0.5,0.25\}$ and long block length of $\{15360,16000,15360\}$, and modulate the code bits with \{BPSK, BPSK, 16-QAM\}.
+For digital image transmission, we use rate $\rc=0.25$ with block length of $15360$ and BPSK modulation.
 At the receiver, we assume belief propagation decoding, where the noise variance is perfectly known for LLR computation.

-The results in Fig. \ref{fig:sem_mnist_classic} reveal tremendous bandwidth savings for the semantic design with \sinfoni: We observe an enormous SNR shift of roughly $20$ dB compared to the classic digital design (\sinfoniclassdig).
+The results in Fig.~\ref{fig:sem_mnist_classic} reveal tremendous information rate savings for the semantic design with \sinfoni: We observe an enormous SNR shift of roughly $20$ dB compared to the classic digital design w.r.t. to both image (\centralimagecomm) and feature transmission (\sinfoniclassdig).
 Note that the classic design is already near the Shannon limit and even if we improve it by ML we are only able to shift its curve by a few dB.
-The reason may lie in overall system optimization w.r.t. semantics and analog encoding of $\xvec$.
+The reason may lie in overall system optimization with \sinfoni\ w.r.t. semantics and analog encoding of $\xvec$.